drivendataorg/cookiecutter-data-science/README.md

 This template is based on [Project homepage](http://drivendata.github.io/cookiecutter-data-science/), but adds couple of convenience functions:
+- data version control with dvc
-- package management with poetry
+- package management with poetry/conda
 - pre-commit hooks to facilitate code quality
+  - black code formatting
+  - jupytext conversion of notebooks on commit for better reviewing
 - auto setup